 Hina Altaf has played so many of these characters that we have lost count of how many times she was rejected because of someone else.
 Hina Altaf usually gets sidelined when she plays negative characters and even after putting in so much of an effort, she fails to make her Mr. Right cling onto her.
 In her recently ended drama serial Bandhay Ek Dor Se, Hina Altaf played the role of the other where she started off as lady love of Omar, the protagonist but because Omar fell in love with Mahi and ended up finding out the truth about Roshni, the character played by Hina Altaf, he literally pushed her out of his life.
 It is nothing short of a burden seeing Hina Altaf playing such roles repeatedly, but then it is not her fault that she is offered these roles in abundance because she really can not pull in the viewership as a lead actor.

-Ali Ansari is another actor who has been consistent with her work, this is why at on average he is seen on almost all the channels throughout the year.
+Ali Ansari is another actor who has been consistent with his work, this is why at on average he is seen on almost all the channels throughout the year.
 Ali Ansari is also one of those actors who fit the role of a supporting other perfectly.
 Many times he starts off as being the very first love of the leading lady but gets pushed away so bad that the girl who once loved him doesn’t even remember his name.
 In the drama serial Muqaddar, Raima loved Haris so much but after her forceful and torturous marriage to Saif ur Rehman, she conveniently forgot about him.
 In the currently on-air drama Kasa e Dil, he has been freshly rejected by Somya because she understands that his mother doesn’t like her and doesn’t want Hatim to get married to Somya.
 Another day, another drama, another ‘other’ character played by Ali Ansari.

 It won’t be wrong to say that Saboor Aly’s career has finally taken off because of her on-going drama serial Fitrat.
 Before that Saboor Aly has always played smaller and side characters in every other drama with her also never being the first choice of the lead hero.
 In the drama serial Visaal, she turned against her best friend only to ruin the chances she had of getting married.
 She manipulatively gets married to Akram but he fails to give her the status and respect that she as his wife deserves.
 Saboor Aly has done more or less similar kinds of characters and in her upcoming project with Imran Abbas and Urwa Hocane, it won’t be wrong to assume that she will be the third person in the equation maybe!